MacCabe1888/Moodie/README.md

 # Moodie
-An app that generates a movie recommendation based on user data.
+An app that generates a group of five movie recommendation based on user data.